What is a stroke?

 Different types of stroke

-Most strokes are caused by a blockage cutting off the blood supply to the brain.
-This is an ischaemic stroke.
+An ischaemic stroke is caused by a blockage cutting off the blood supply to the brain.
+This is the most common type of stroke.

-However, strokes can also be caused by a bleeding in or around the brain.
-This is a haemorrhagic stroke.
+A haemorrhagic stroke is caused by bleeding in or around the brain.

 A transient ischaemic attack or TIA is also known as a mini-stroke.
 It is the same as a stroke, except that the symptoms only last for a short amount of time.
 This is because the blockage that stops the blood getting to your brain is temporary.